ianfhunter/ianfhunter.github.io/script/README.md

 The script will bug because **I don't check folder** (It's volontary).
 In this unique case, you need to rename one of the files.

 ## Options
+### About the private folder
+The private folder create a secondary collection, it prevents file to appear in the search, so it create a sort of "second blog" more secret.
+To create a "private" file, just use `private: true` in your frontmatter.

 ### Share all
 By adding, in the yaml of your file, the key `share: true`, you allow the script to publish the file.
 In fact, the script will read all the files in your vault before selecting the ones meeting the condition.

-By default, the script will check the difference between line [(*cf checking difference*)](https://github.com/Mara-Li/yes-another-free-publish/tree/owlly-house#checking-differences), and convert only the file with difference.
+By default, the script will check the difference between line [(*cf checking difference*)](README.md#checking-differences), and convert only the file with difference.
 You can use `--u` to force update.

 ### Share only a file